jmbrito01/gync/README.md

 ### Developer Notes

-* If the reference is a generator and not a function you can't call it, you have to use it inside the run function with the yield*(the asterisk means that you are giving the generator after the yield statement permission to yield
+* If the reference is a generator(for example Gync.fetch) and not a function you can't call it, you have to use it inside the run function with the yield*(the asterisk means that you are giving the generator after the yield statement permission to yield